raddanesh/Kata01/README.md

 To raise yet another interesting requirements and design problem: How do we handle the case of multiple, conflicting pricing policies?
 Is there a way to change the design so that the OrderItem object does not know if it is dealing with one or many pricing strategies, and also offer a design for the conflict resolution?
 Yes, with the Composite pattern.

+For example, a new class called CompositeLowestPricingStrategy can implement the IPricingStrategy and itself contain other IPricingStrategy objects.
+This is a signature feature of a composite object: The outer composite object contains a list of inner objects, and both the outer and inner objects implement the same interface.
+That is, the composite class itself implements the IPricingStrategy interface.

 ![composite](https://user-images.githubusercontent.com/9795243/53698455-ccfa0380-3d91-11e9-9e49-29a43fc9630e.png)